Does Borax Kill Cockroaches?

 Effectiveness of the Borax and Sugar Mix

 The combination of borax and sugar is particularly effective because cockroaches are attracted to the sweet bait, ensuring they consume the borax.
 The sugar masks the taste of the borax, making it more likely for the cockroaches to ingest a lethal dose.
+The table below shows how the borax and sugar mix compares to other common bait mixtures in terms of effectiveness and ease of use:

 Placement and Safety

 When placing borax baits, focus on dark, secluded areas where cockroaches hide or enter your home.
 Always prioritize safety by keeping the baits out of reach of children and pets, and wash your hands thoroughly after handling borax.
+For a more in-depth guide on how to use borax to eliminate cockroaches, check out this video:

 Safety and Limitations of Borax in Roach Control